Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter5.md

 ![](resources/Ch5/39.png)

 The above code section attempts to find high confidence URLs within the code base and extract the information to a mapped log file for manual analysis.
+There are other regex solutions to map out potential URLs which helps mitigate missing aspects of URL crafting.

-Besides JADX it also incorporates JAVA keytool if JAVA JDK is present and some manual methods using OpenSSL if not:
+Besides JADX, to parse embedded certificates (for APK signature analysis and potential Certificate pinning implmenetations) the script incorporates Java keytool if Java JDK is present and some methods using OpenSSL if not:

 ![](resources/Ch5/40.png)

 The methods aren't perfect by any means and more testing across a number of different certificate implementations are needed.
 Despite this, It is similar to the automated single analysis using MobSF and manual analysis with JADX but also allows for larger scale analysis of APK signatures.

-This script is far from perfect or complete, but foundationally provided the basic methodology to extract any specific information desired for large scale analysis.
-The usage of Splunk becomes useful in this context as the data contained in the text files can be ingested and parsed allowing for analysis in areas such as granular file changes in the embedded APKs, addition of URLs and IP addresses, and other anomalies that can be analyzed at scale.
-This writeup does not go into extensive detail into every specific edge case but hopefully given enough time, effort, and data you can scale the application analysis methodology to suit your needs.
+This script is far from perfect or complete, but foundationally provided the basic methodology to extract specific information desired for large scale analysis.
+The usage of Splunk becomes useful in this context as the data contained in the text files can be ingested and parsed allowing for larger scale analysis in areas such as granular file changes in the embedded APKs, addition of URLs and IP addresses, and other anomalies.
+This writeup does not go into extensive detail into every specific use case but hopefully given enough time, effort, and data you can scale the application analysis methodology to suit your needs.
+Regardless of the implementation, Android APIs and APKs are changing frequently so ensure to retest solutions and manually spot check results to ensure it still fits the goal of the solution.